 - Possessing and/or sell alcohol and/or illegal drugs;

 - Engaging in sexual activity, contact or assault or any act of lewdness of exposure prohibited by N.J.S.A.
 2c:14 through 2c:14-8 and any other physical contact or sexual activity which is inappropriate in a public place;

 - Possessing a weapon unless authorized by law.

 - Loud talking or other loud sources of noise are not allowed.
 Use of any electronic devices in a manner that disturbs others is not allowed.
 While inside the Library, all cell phones must be set to silent or vibrate mode.
 The use of cell phones is permitted, provided such use does not disturb others.

 - Library furniture, equipment, and materials may be used only for their intended functions.
 No person shall climb on or place their feet or shoes on furniture, sit on arms of chairs, or lie down on furniture.
 Furniture shall not be moved without the express permission of Library staff.

 - Libraries are public places and the Library cannot serve in loco parentis (in the place of parents).
+No child under the age of 9 shall be left unattended on Library premises, unless the child is enrolled in 4th grade in Mahwah Public Schools.
 Caregivers and attendants are responsible to remain available for the personal and/or special needs of those entrusted to their care.
-No person shall leave children under the age of 7 unattended on Library premises.
 The Library cannot be responsible for any consequences of caregivers forfeiting their responsibilities.